Patient Experience

 Help your patients rediscover their everyday

-Acute hepatic porphyria (AHP) causes debilitating, potentially life-threatening attacks that can disrupt and overwhelm the lives of patients with the disease.
+Acute hepatic porphyria (AHP) causes severe and debilitating attacks that can disrupt and overwhelm the lives of patients with the disease.
 GIVLAARI® (givosiran) may help reduce AHP attacks in adults.1,2

-Mike, Lina, and Amalia are three real patients diagnosed with AHP and taking GIVLAARI.
-Lina and Amalia are Alnylam Patient Ambassadors.
+Mike and Amalia are real patients diagnosed with AHP and taking GIVLAARI.
+Amalia is an Alnylam Patient Ambassador taking GIVLAARI.
 Explore their profiles and discover their unique journeys with the disease.
 Below, you will also find helpful resources for your patients who are considering treatment with GIVLAARI.

 Real GIVLAARI® (givosiran) patient Mike's Journey with AIP